wso2/docs-ei/en/micro-integrator/docs/references/config-catalog.md

                                     </div>
                                     <div class="param-description">
                                         <p>The port that is assigned to the server node in the deployment.
-This port number is not affected by the port offset value specified under the [server] section.
+This port number is not affected by the port offset value specified under the "[server]" section.
 If this port number is already assigned to another server, the clustering framework automatically increments this port number.
 However, if there are two servers running on the same machine, ensure that a unique port is set for each server.
 For example, you can have port 4000 for node 1 and port 4001 for node 2.</p>
                                     </div>
                                 </div>
                             </div><div class="param">
                                 <div class="param-name">
-                                  <span class="param-name-wrap"> <code>local_member_port</code> </span>
+                                  <span class="param-name-wrap"> <code>local_member_host</code> </span>
                                 </div>
                                 <div class="param-info">
                                     <div>